prabal-pratap-singh/FastAPI-assesment-for-Steeleye/README.md

     data= json.load(f)
 ```
 ## Calling FASTAPI
-We are now call FastAPI in a varibale named as **app**.
+We are now calling FastAPI in a varibale named as **app**.
 ```python
 app=FastAPI()
 ```
 ## Adding new Trade in our data list
-Here we our going to add new trade in our data set by using a **post** function in FastAPI, named as ** make_package** and then return our new data set in uvicorn website.
+Here we our going to add new trade in our data set by using a **post** function in FastAPI, named as **make_package** and then return our new data set in uvicorn website.
 ```python
 @app.post('/Trade/') # add trade in data
 async def make_package(trade: Trade):